Upcoming Events

 The Why Behind the Events

 Homelessness is not just a national problem.
 It is a real problem here in MidCoast Maine.
 Homelessness affects all of us, directly or indirectly.
+In Maine, homelessness affects families, with almost half of homeless households having at least one child.

 The shortage of affordable housing here in the MidCoast has squeezed out many families who now experience homelessness.
 They are our friends, family members, neighbors, and co-workers.
 Their children attend our schools.